Matrix-valued Gegenbauer polynomials: Introduction

+The main results of this paper are stated in Sections \ref{sec:weightfunctionandsymmetricdiffop} and \ref{sec:MVGegenbauerpolsandprops}.
+In Section \ref{sec:weightfunctionandsymmetricdiffop} we define the weight function and we state its LDU-decomposition which is essential in most of the proofs in this paper.
+The inverse of the matrix $L$ in this decomposition is a particular case of the results of Cagliero and Koornwinder \cite{CaglK}.
+We obtain a commutative algebra generated by two matrix-valued differential operators which are symmetric with respect to the matrix weight.
+From these differential operators we obtain the ingredients for a matrix-valued Pearson equation which, in turn, gives us the matrix-valued adjoint of the derivative.
+Finally, in Section \ref{sec:weightfunctionandsymmetricdiffop} we describe the commutant algebra of the weight, showing that there is a non-trivial orthogonal decomposition for each weight.
+In \cite{KoelR} we show that no further reduction is possible.
+The proofs of these statements are given in Section \ref{sec:differentialoperators}.

+In Section \ref{sec:MVGegenbauerpolsandprops} we discuss the corresponding monic matrix-valued orthogonal polynomials.
+Using the shift operators we explicitly evaluate the squared norms and we obtain a simple Rodrigues formula for the polynomials.
+Moreover, the polynomials are eigenfunctions for the matrix-valued differential operators in Section \ref{sec:weightfunctionandsymmetricdiffop}.
+The matrix entries of the monic matrix-valued orthogonal polynomials are explicitly calculated in terms of Gegenbauer and Racah polymomials.
+We give the three-term recurrence relation for the polynomials explicitly.
+We give the proofs in Section \ref{sec:MVOPs}.

+In Section \ref{sec:differentialoperators} we give an elementary approach to symmetry of matrix-valued differential operators which we expect to be useful in other cases as well.
+We have relegated all the proofs that only involve Gegenbauer polynomials to the appendices.

-We have extensively used computer algebra, such as Maple, in order to verify conjectures as well as to come up with explicit conjectures.
+\begin{rmk} All proofs are direct and only use special functions.
+Anyway we have benefited of the use of computer algebra as Maple, in order to come up with explicit conjectures.
 This means that we have checked many of our results up to a sufficiently large size of the matrices involved.
-We emphasise that the proofs are all direct, even though it is handy to do some steps in the proofs using computer algebra.
-Some more elaborate and relatively uninstructive proofs are relegated to the appendices.
-For the reader's convenience the worksheet is available via the first author's webpage.\footnote{\texttt{http://www.math.ru.nl/\~{}koelink}}
+For the reader's convenience the worksheet is available via the first author's webpage.\footnote{\texttt{http://www.math.ru.nl/\~{}koelink}} \end{rmk}

-In the development of the matrix-valued Gegenbauer polynomials we need the condition $\nu>0$, whereas for the scalar-valued Gegenbauer polynomials the condition on the parameter $\nu$ is the condition $\nu>-\frac12$ for integrability of the weight $(1-x^2)^{\nu-\frac12}$ on $(-1,1)$.
-In the matrix-valued case the integrability condition remains the same, but we only have a positive definite weight function for $\nu>0$.
-So we essentially restrict to the case $\nu>0$ and comment on the possibility of extending the result to a larger parameter range whenever appropriate.